Submandibular Gland Cancer

 Oncocytoma

 Oncocytoma is a benign tumor that mostly originates from the parotid gland.
 However, it can also develop from the submandibular salivary gland.
-Oncocytoma originates from a type of salivary gland cell called oncocyte.
+Oncocytoma originates from a type of salivary gland cell called an oncocyte.

 Other benign tumors